By Luis A. Marrero, M.A., RODP, LLP

 … values cannot be taught; they must be lived. ~ Viktor Frankl

-Sitting on one of London’s iconic black cabs on my way to Heathrow Airport, I considered the positive experiences of the past few days, feeling accomplished, at peace, and yes — still at the tailed end of being on a different time zone — tired.
+Sitting in one of London’s iconic black cabs on my way to Heathrow Airport, I considered the positive experiences of the past few days, feeling accomplished, at peace, and yes — still at the tail end of being in a different time zone — tired.
 I had just spent four wonderful days at the University of Roehampton, sponsor of the International Meaning Conference (30 June – 2 July ,2017).
-Two of the highlights of the conference was participating in a symposium and facilitating a workshop.
+Two of the highlights of the conference were participating in a symposium and facilitating a workshop.

 The symposium – Employee Engagement and Organizational Effectiveness, included presenters and fellow members of the International Network on Personal Meaning (INPM), Meaning and Work Division’s (MAWD), Alice Ballantine Dykes, Sharon McCormick, Gordon Medlock, Ken Howard, Shizuka Modica, and Luis Marrero.
-I could not be prouder of my fellow presenters for their talent and dedication to bring meaning to work and organizations.
+I could not be prouder of my fellow presenters for their talent and dedication in bringing meaning to work and organizations.

 The workshop, Coaching for a Meaningful Meaning, was well attended by an engaged audience.
 During the workshop, among other methods, I introduced meaningful purpose psychology’s (MPP) definitions for meaning, meaningful, meaningless, important and unimportant.
 I also explained, according to MPP theory, the construct of meanings,[i] and how the MPP Coaching method has benefited clients.
 As intended, participants had an opportunity to do skill practice.
 Yet, as a new theory and method, there was at least one person intrigued by MPP’s meaning construct.
 Here is the story of what followed the workshop….